-Exactly 4 years ago, i.e. on 21st January 2008, I bought few shares of Ranbaxy.
+Exactly 4 years ago, i.e. on 21st January 2008, I bought some shares of Ranbaxy.
 The day is remembered as one of the darkest days for Indian equities as bell-weather Sensex lost 1408 points in a single trading session.
-This was first-ever four digit loss for Sensex at close.
+This was the first-ever 4-digit loss for the Sensex at close.

 Out of my sheer fear of losing profits, I sold all my shares of RNRL at around Rs 200 each in first few days of January 2008.
 This investment gave a staggering 383 percent in 6 months and made me feel like a Stock Market Super Hero. 🙂

 But my luck continued helping me and I used that money to purchase shares Ranbaxy at Rs 340.
 And as if markets had decided to prove all my decisions correct, the Japanese pharma major Daiichi Sankyo bought Ranbaxy and there was an open offer by the acquirer for shares of Ranbaxy.
 The open offer came at Rs 737, but I decided not to wait for the same and in August 2008, sold my shares in open market for Rs 552.